FortiHub/dnacrypt-key/README.md

-# DNACRYPT-KEY
+# DNACRYPTKEY

-DNACRYPTO-KEY is a package to use in python that uses DNA code-based encryption to hide messages.
+DNACRYPTOKEY is a package to use in python that uses DNA code-based encryption to hide messages.

 ## Getting Started